MaterialSquirrel/hangman/README.md

 <h2>PLAY .EXE ON WINDOWS</h2>

-To play the game on a Windows machine, you go to 'dist' and run the .exe file.
+To play the game on a Windows machine, go to 'dist' and run the .exe file.
 This was built using pyinstaller.

 <h2>PLAY .PY FROM COMMAND PROMPT</h2>